Often, the subject of bible interpretation raises a set of somewhat defensive side questions. They go something like this:

 Let's face it, we often don't want to spend time reading the Bible on its own terms.
-We don't want to read about its history, or culture, or language.
+We don't want to read about its history, culture or language.

-Instead, we want it to give us answers...now!
-Thus we sometimes flippantly (no pun intended) flip to a page of the Bible hoping that we will land on a scripture that can speak to our particular life situation.
+Instead, we want the Bible to give us answers...now, without doing the hard work of reading!
+Thus we sometimes flippantly (no pun intended) turn to a page of the Bible hoping that we will magically land on a Bible verse that can speak to our particular life situation.

-This is silly on its face, and yet many people fall into this wishful thinking of wanting to hear directly from God and yet they are unwilling to put in the time to see how God has spoken in the past.
+This is silly on its face, and yet many people fall into this wishful thinking of wanting to hear directly from God.
+Yet they are unwilling to put in the time to see how God has spoken in the past.